LeFroid/Viper-Browser/README.md

 * Ability to customize the user agent
 * Support for manual cookie addition / removal / modifications
 * Toggle JavaScript on or off in settings
-* Compatible with NPAPI plugins
+* Compatible with Pepper Plugin API

 # Building